geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 How's the status of merge, assign, and store you up?

 ##### **Geohot** [[00:49:19](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=2959)]
 Yeah.
 I'm happy to pay out that bounty.
-It's kind of, I don't want to mess with this until after Rangify is merged.
+It's kind of, I don't want to mess with this until after rangeify is merged.
 But yeah, it was $200.
 I should pay Cordis out the bounty.
 But I'm not sure if I'm going to merge that.
 I'm going to pay Cordis out right now.

 ##### **Hooved** [[00:49:39](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=2979)]
 OK.

 ##### **Geohot** [[00:49:40](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=2980)]
 We merged part of it.
 We merged the less controversial parts of it.
 The part that's still left, there's not anything really wrong with it.
-It's just like, I don't know how it plays with Rangify.
+It's just like, I don't know how it plays with rangeify.
 So.

 ##### **Geohot** [[00:49:54](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=2994)]
 But yeah, I'll pay that bounty out.